 Boston Terriers typically weigh around 12-25 pounds and stand at 10-12 inches.
 So if you're looking for a small, well-proportioned, handsome little dog – Boston Terriers are just right for you.

 As the name suggests, Yorkshire Terriers originated from Yorkshire in England and were popular as lap dogs, given their size and influence over Victorian ladies.
 Such popularity made them recognized as companion animals.

 Yorkshire Terriers, better known as Yorkies, make a good pet.
 These dogs are great personalities in a tiny package.
 People who live in an apartment with limited space can easily keep Yorkies as a pet since they don't take up much room.

-They are courageous and feisty, which makes them great watchdogs.
-However, don’t expect them to actually become a watchdog; after all, they are a bit small to be one.
 Since they are compact, they don't require rigorous exercise, making them desirable for people lacking time to take their dogs on walks.
 Yorkies also have a hypoallergenic coat that makes them safe for people with allergies or asthma.

 Miniature Schnauzer is a small dog breed whose roots can be traced to Germany.
 They are largely extroverted, intelligent, and affectionate.
 They also possess great guarding tendencies.
 Initially, they were a breed of farm dogs generally used for herding & guarding.

 Since they are astoundingly affectionate dogs, they love to be around their owner.
 Miniature Schnauzers are extremely protective of their owners and, as a result, very wary and suspicious of strangers, turning them into an excellent watchdog and can alert you of any visitors or break-ins.

 Miniature Schnauzers stand at 12 to 14 inches tall and weigh 11 to 20 pounds.